Death Valley National Park is one of extremes.

-Death Valley is so named for being inhospitable yet beautiful, located in a desolate area of Eastern California in the Northern Mojave Desert.
+Death Valley is so named for being inhospitable yet beautiful, located in a desolate area of Eastern California in the Northern Mojave Desert, near the border with Nevada.

 With over 1,000 miles of roads and 5,270 square miles to explore, Death Valley National Park offers visitors dunes, craters, canyons, scenic vistas, and so much more.

-That makes Death Valley the largest national park in the Lower 48 United States… and that’s why planning a Death Valley itinerary, particularly one for a short amount of time like two days in Death Valley, is quite a challenge.
+That makes Death Valley the largest national park in the Lower 48 states of the USA… and that’s why planning a Death Valley itinerary, particularly one for a short amount of time like 2 days in Death Valley, is quite a challenge.

 Armed with our Death Valley expertise, we hope we can help you plan the perfect quick trip to Death Valley: whether its a Death Valley weekend trip or spending two days in Death Valley on your way to travel around the American Southwest, Route 66, or other parts of these beautiful states.